 Four years ago I got the news that I was going to be a father.
 We had been trying for some time and in some ways, I felt pressured to have children.
 I wasn’t ready in the slightest.
 The relationship between me and my partner at the time was unsteady throughout.
-We were constantly arguing and I was consistently getting trashed as an escape from it all.
+We were constantly arguing (that’s putting it lightly) and I was consistently getting wasted as an escape from it all.
 I was lost!

 Now don’t get me wrong here.
 I’m not trying to play the victim.
 I am aware that these actions are my own and I have no-one else to blame but myself for where I am.
-I accept full responsibility.
+I accept full responsibility for my actions.

 So this is my journey to become a better man and thus, a better father!